mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 ---
 title: ACID can protect against computer hacking
 category: "Digital Transformation"
-tag: ["Cybersecurity", "Product", "Data"]
+tag: [Cybersecurity, Product]
 toc: true
 ---

 It is hard to feel sympathy for [black hat hackers](https://en.wikipedia.org/wiki/Black_hat_(computer_security)) who violate computer security with impunity for personal gain or malice.
 Their action (data breach, manipulation, and destruction) exposes victims to impersonation/fraud, financial damage, loss of privacy, and even life threatening situations.
 While some grey hat hackers (and whistleblowers) have noble goals (see “[Hacktivism](https://en.wikipedia.org/wiki/Hacktivism)”), the consequences of their illegal actions can take a toll on [their quality of life](https://en.wikipedia.org/wiki/Aaron_Swartz) and their friends and families have to pay the price.

 <span><audio id="myAudio" controls>
     <source src="/assets/audio/ACID-framework.ogg" type="audio/ogg">